Jeffrey Manchester: Toys "R" Us robbery and recapture

-Upon reaching Charlotte, Manchester lived in a Charlotte Toys "R" Us store, staying in backrooms and other areas inside, surviving on candy and baby food, and exercising during the night when the store was closed by riding a bike throughout the store aisles.
+Upon reaching Charlotte, Manchester lived in a Charlotte Toys "R" Us store, staying in backrooms and other areas inside, surviving on candy and baby food off the shelves, and exercising during the night when the store was closed by riding a bike throughout the store aisles.
 During the holiday rush of December 2004, Manchester moved his living quarters to an abandoned Circuit City next door to avoid detection, creating a room under a stairwell where he painted the walls, put up posters, and passed the time by watching movies during the day.

-Between June and January of the following year, Manchester devised an elaborate plan to take over and rob the Toys "R" Us store in his biggest robbery to date.
-He set up an extensive surveillance system throughout the store using baby monitors and subtly adjusted employee schedules to accommodate his plans.

-During his time in Charlotte, Manchester became a member of the community, biding his time until the robbery, even dating a local woman, Leigh Wainscott, and joining the Crossroads Presbyterian Church.
-He spent a large amount of his time with Wainscott and her children, bringing them toys he had pilfered from the store where he lived, and covering his seeming unemployment and homelessness with secretive whispers about a highly confidential government job, claiming his quarters were in a restricted office building.
+During his time in Charlotte, Manchester became a member of the community, biding his time until the robbery, even dating a local woman, Leigh Moore (Leigh Wainscott), and joining the Crossroads Presbyterian Church.
+He spent a large amount of his time with Moore and her children, bringing them toys he had pilfered from the store where he lived, and covering his seeming unemployment and homelessness with secretive whispers about a highly confidential government job, claiming his quarters were in a restricted office building.

 Before committing the Toys "R" Us robbery, Manchester burned down a Charlotte dentist's office where he had gotten work on his teeth done during his time there.
 He reportedly robbed a pawn shop to acquire a gun in preparation for the robbery.
-On the morning of December 26, Manchester robbed the Toys "R" Us, taking an unknown amount of cash before being forced to flee after two employees were able to slip out of the store to get law enforcement, leading to police discovery of Manchester's secret lodgings in Circuit City and discovering the only fingerprint in the room, which was ironically found on a DVD of Catch Me If You Can (2002).
+On the morning of December 26, Manchester robbed the Toys "R" Us, taking an unknown amount of cash before being forced to flee after two employees were able to slip out of the store to notify law enforcement, leading to police locating Manchester's secret lodgings in Circuit City, and subsequently discovering his only fingerprint, ironically found on a DVD of Catch Me If You Can.

 Despite having committed the robbery, Manchester did not leave Charlotte.
-After informing Wainscott of the true identity of Manchester, whom she believed to be named "John Zorn", the police convinced Wainscott to call Manchester to her home on January 5, 2005, and recaptured him upon arrival.
+After informing Moore of the true identity of Manchester, whom she believed to be named "John Zorn", the police convinced Moore to call Manchester to her home on January 5, 2005, and recaptured him upon arrival.

 Following his January recapture, a December trial found Manchester guilty of numerous charges relating to his Charlotte crimes.
 He was sentenced to forty years in prison.
 He is currently serving his sentence at Central Prison in Raleigh, North Carolina, after originally serving at Marion Correctional Institute in McDowell County, North Carolina.
-Manchester attempted more prison escapes in 2009 and 2017, but neither of them came anywhere near as successful as his 2004 escape.
+Manchester unsuccessfully attempted more prison escapes in 2009 and 2017.
 His current expected release date is December 4, 2036.